uk-tre/website/docs/events/wg_workshops/2024-09-02-september-meeting/index.md

 - Reference TRE standards and implementations
 - Federated analytics (both remote query and 'single-pane-of-glass' data view)

-**Next-generation proof-of-concepts:** Similar to Phase 1 Sprint Exemplar projects, this workstrema will provide funding to build prototypes of next-generation TRE capabilities
+**Next-generation proof-of-concepts:** Similar to Phase 1 Sprint Exemplar projects, this workstream will provide funding to build prototypes of next-generation TRE capabilities

 **Early testing of a national network of TREs:** Technology evaluation and feasibility test implementations for creating a connected national network of TREs